 Pioneers in Valve Disease Treatment

 The Columbia Structural Heart & Valve Center physicians are pioneers in investigating treatment solutions for valve disease.
 We served as the lead investigational site for the PARTNER, PARTNER II, and PARTNER 3 clinical trials under the leadership of national PIs Martin B. Leon, MD and Craig R. Smith, MD.
-Currently, the center is involved in three studies examining additional therapy options for the mitral valve and the tricuspid valve.
+Currently, the center is involved in various studies examining additional therapy options for the mitral valve and the tricuspid valve.

 Additionally, under the leadership of Martin B. Leon, MD, Columbia University Irving Medical Center (CUIMC) founded the Valve Academic Research Consortium (VARC), which helped to standardized endpoint definitions for TAVRs.